 - Teacher candidates will collect, organize, analyze and reflect on diagnostic, formative and summative assessment evidence and determine the extent to which students' mathematical proficiencies have increased as a result of their instruction.

 - Teacher candidates will take an active role in their professional growth by participating in professional development experiences that directly relate to the learning and teaching of mathematics.

-- Teacher candidates will be able to utilize resources from professional mathematics education organizations such as print, digital, and virtual resources/collections.
+- Teacher candidates will utilize resources from professional mathematics education organizations such as print, digital and virtual resources/collections.